 Abraham lives with his father and his mother.
 His duties at home include making beds, running errands and cleaning.
 There are 2 children in the family.
 His father is sometimes employed as a farmer and his mother maintains the home.

 For fun, Abraham enjoys soccer, bicycling and playing group games.
 He attends church activities and Bible class regularly and is in high school where his performance is average.

-Please remember Abraham in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Abraham to receive the assistance he needs to develop his potential.
+Please pray for him.

 Abraham lives on the coastal community of Tuman, home to approximately 25,000 residents.
 Typical houses are constructed of dirt floors, adobe walls and corrugated tin roofs.
 The spoken language is Spanish.

 The regional diet consists of maize, beans, bananas, chicken, fish, beef, bread, rice and vegetables.
 Common health problems in this area include asthma, colds, stomach infections, malnourishment and allergies.
 Most adults work as day laborers, in domestic services, as market traders or on plantations and earn the equivalent of $179 per month.
 This community needs technical schools.

 Your sponsorship allows the staff of El Nazareno Tuman Student Center to provide Abraham with Bible teaching, health and hygiene education, nutritious food, picnics, special celebrations, tutoring and skills training workshops.
 The center staff will also provide health education, income-generating activities and evangelism for the parents or guardians of Abraham.

 Sprawled along the southern Pacific Ocean, Peru is divided into three regions: the heavily populated coastal plain; the Andes Mountains, where cattle and agriculture predominate; and the humid eastern lowlands, inhabited by isolated Amerindian tribes.